bartdebever/GD7/Portfolio/content/post/guard-ai/index.md

 Guard AI should be intuitive and understandable to the player.
 The player should have a clear understanding of what the guard is seeing at times and shouldn't feel cheated when a guard spotted him/her.
-These guards should have realistic reactions and realistic walking patterns.

-From the context of the room and the movement of the guard it should be possible to understand where the guard is going at all times.
+From the context of the room and the movement of the guard it should be possible to understand and predict where the guard is going at all times.

 A good example of this is *The Legend of Zelda: Ocarina of Time*.